-Overwhelm is fast becoming the 21 century entrepreneur’s disease.
+Overwhelm is fast becoming the modern entrepreneur’s disease.

-If you are feeling overwhelmed in your business online right now, take comfort in the fact you are not alone, and there are solutions!
+If you are feeling overwhelmed in your digital business right now, take comfort in the fact you are not alone, and there are solutions!

-What is the minimum required to get your business moving in the right direction online?
+But what exactly is the minimum required to get your business moving in the right direction?

 Let’s find out …

 You have a few big questions to answer first.
 Everything hinges on this, because these questions alone can bring on those overwhelm feelings.

 - Why would someone choose you over someone else?